pgEdge/cli/cli/GETTING-STARTED.md

 (1 row)
 </pre>

-Run the following command on both nodes at the same time to run pgBench for one minute.
+You can also use pgbench to exercise replication; run the following command on both nodes at the same time to run pgbench for one minute.
 <pre>
 pgbench -R 100 -T 60 -n demo
 </pre>

-Check the results on both nodes and see that the sum of the tbalance columns match on both pgbench_tellers tables.
-Without the Conflict-Free Delta-Apply columns, each conflict would have resulted in accepting the first in, potentially leading to sums that do not match between nodes.
+When you check the results on both nodes, you'll see that the sum of the tbalance columns match on both pgbench_tellers tables.
+Without the conflict-free delta-apply columns, each conflict would have resulted in accepting the first in, potentially leading to sums that do not match between nodes.

 `n1`:
 <pre>